By Alyse Bacine

 Minimizing the importance of your experiences

 When you notice resistance, treat it as valuable information rather than something to overcome.
 Try asking, "What part of me might feel unsafe right now?
 What does this part need before we can proceed?"
+This approach aligns with Fisher's work on healing fragmented aspects of self after trauma⁵.

 Going slowly and respecting your pace creates more sustainable change than forcing breakthrough experiences that your system isn't ready to integrate.

-Balancing Independence and Connection
+Balancing Past and Present

 Conclusion